CenterForOpenScience/angular-osf/docs/docker.md

 # Docker

-The OSF angular project uses a docker image to simplify that developer process.
+The OSF angular project uses a docker image to simplify the developer process.

 ### Volumes